A Road Trip to the Cowal Highland Gathering in Dunoon

 As there was little chance of sightseeing considering the weather, we grabbed a quick bite of dinner in town, and then continued on to the nearby town of Innellan where we would be spending the night.

-Staying at a cozy AirBnB in a mansion
+Staying in a cozy AirBnB Historic Mansion in Innellan

 Now I feel like I say this a lot, but we ended up at one of the coolest little AirBnBs ever!